jameslairdsmith/contractr/README.md

 contractr is a grammar of financial contracts implemented in R. It is currently in the early stages of development.

+Financial analysis, on its most basic level, can be simplified into two components.
+The first is the contract or contracts which are made between different parties.
+The second are the events which result from these contracts.

 contractr provides a core set of functions which, when combined together, allow users to compose almost any type of financial contract.
 These contracts can then be be used to generate financial events, which